-Document title Relevant objectives Targets and indicators Implications LOCAL 2007 The Strategy includes the following aims and objectives: To improve the quality of the neighbourhood environment; Improve the cleanliness and attractiveness of the District; To support the upkeep and use of the public realm such as parks, woodlands and green spaces in the district; Address litter and fly-tipping through awareness campaigns, improvements in management, containerisation of waste and enforcement penalties; Prioritise and deliver gateway and corridor improvements; Improve the environment of the river and canal corridor by providing safe walking and cycling opportunities to the benefit of the community, business and visitors, with Airedale Waterways Partnership; Develop marketing campaigns directed at children and adults to develop awareness of liveability issues and encourage action; To assist schools in developing liveability education programmes with links to businesses and public sector organisations; Support the voluntary and community sector to improve the neighbourhood environment; To establish Bradford District as a champion in protecting the natural environment and reduce waste; Develop a marketing campaign to develop public awareness of resource efficiency issues and encourage action; Provide support and awareness raising to enable Small and Medium Sized Enterprises (SMEs) to use resources more efficiently, reduce their waste and recover value; Promote additional composting of kitchen and garden waste through the sale of subsidised home compost bins, in partnership with private companies; Increase the level of recycling for paper, glass and metal and collection of garden waste, in partnership with community organisations and private operators.
-This includes support for "nicch" recycling initiatives such as Aire Valley Recycling; Increase the level of woodland and tree cover to expand and connect habitat areas; Improve the protection and en NI4 - % of people who feel they can influence decisions in their locality; NI7 - Environment for a thriving third sector; NI110 - Young people's participation on positive activities; NI138 - Satisfaction of people over 65 with both home and neighbourhood; NI167 - Congestion - average journey time per mile during the morning peak; NI185 - CO2 reduction from Local Authority operations; NI186 - Per capita CO2 emissions in the Local Authority area; NI187 - Tackling fuel poverty - people receiving income based benefits living in homes with a low energy efficiency rating; NI188 - Adapting to climate change; NI191 - Residual household waste per head; NI192 - Household waste landfilled; NI193 - Municipal waste landfilled; NI194 - Level of air quality - reduction in NOx and primary PM10 emissions through local authority's estate and operations; NI195 - Improved street and environmental cleanliness (levels of graffiti, litter, detritus and fly posting); NI197 - Improved local biodiversity - active management of local sites; NI198 - children travelling to school - mode of travel usually used; The Environment Strategy lists the following Forum for the Future - Sustainable Cities indicators; Air quality - the annual average for particulates; River water quality - the percentage of rivers where biological and chemical qualities were deemed to be good or fair; Ecological footprint - the impact of services, housing, travel and housing on the environment; interact with other plan objectives and identify means by which spatial planning can achieve such objectives.
+Document title Relevant objectives Targets and indicators Implications LOCAL 2007 The Strategy includes the following aims and objectives: To improve the quality of the neighbourhood environment; Improve the cleanliness and attractiveness of the District; To support the upkeep and use of the public realm such as parks, woodlands and green spaces in the district; Address litter and fly-tipping through awareness campaigns, improvements in management, containerisation of waste and enforcement penalties; Prioritise and deliver gateway and corridor improvements; Improve the environment of the river and canal corridor by providing safe walking and cycling opportunities to the benefit of the community, business and visitors, with Airedale Waterways Partnership; Develop marketing campaigns directed at children and adults to develop awareness of liveability issues and encourage action; To assist schools in developing liveability education programmes with links to businesses and public sector organisations; Support the voluntary and community sector to improve the neighbourhood environment; To establish Bradford District as a champion in protecting the natural environment and reduce waste; Develop a marketing campaign to develop public awareness of resource efficiency issues and encourage action; Provide support and awareness raising to enable Small and Medium Sized Enterprises (SMEs) to use resources more efficiently, reduce their waste and recover value; Promote additional composting of kitchen and garden waste through the sale of subsidised home compost bins, in partnership with private companies; Increase the level of recycling through awareness raising and by extending kerbside recycling for paper, glass and metal and collection of garden waste, in partnership with community organisations and private operators.
+This includes support for "niche" recycling initiatives such as Aire Valley Recycling; Increase the level of woodland and tree cover to expand and NI4 - % of people who feel they can influence decisions in their locality; NI7 - Environment for a thriving third sector; NI10 - Young people's participation on positive activities; NI138 - Satisfaction of people over 65 with both home and neighbourhood; NI167 - Congestion - average journey time per mile during the morning peak; NI185 - CO2 reduction from Local Authority operations; NI186 - Per capita CO2 emissions in the Local Authority area; NI187 - Tackling fuel poverty - people receiving income based benefits living in homes with a low energy efficiency rating; NI188 - Adapting to climate change; NI191 - Residual household waste per head; NI192 - Household waste recycled and composted; NI193 - Municipal waste landfilled; NI195 - Improved street and environmental cleanliness (levels of graffiti, litter, detritus and fly posting); NI196 - Improved street and environmental cleanliness (levels of graffiti, litter, detritus and fly posting); NI197 - Improved local biodiversity - active management of local sites; NI198 - children travelling to school - mode of travel usually used; The Environment Strategy lists the following Forum for the Future - Sustainable Cities indicators; Air quality - the annual average for particulates; River water quality - the percentage of rivers where biological and chemical qualities were deemed to be good or fair; Ecological footprint - the impact of services, housing, travel and housing on the environment; interact with other plan objectives and identify means by which spatial planning can achieve such objectives.
 The SA should take into consideration the aims and objectives of the Environment Strategy and SA objectives / decision making criteria relating to environmental quality, biodiversity, waste, energy consumption and energy efficiency and climate change should be included within the SA framework.